efficios/barectf/README.md

         my_clock_int_t timestamp;
     };

+    /*
-    /* Optional stream event context (you may remove the whole block or leave
+     * Optional stream event context (you may remove the whole block or leave
      * the structure empty if you don't want any).
 This structure follows the
-     * event header (see `stream.event.header`) immediately in CTF binary streams.
+     * event header (see `stream.event.header`) immediately in CTF binary
+     * streams.
      */
     event.context := struct {
         int32_t _some_stream_event_context_field;
     };
 };

+/*
-/* An event.
+ * An event.
 Events have an ID, a name, an optional context and fields.
 An
  * event is associated to a specific stream using its stream ID.
  */
 event {
+    /*
-    /* Mandatory event name.
+     * Mandatory event name.
 This is used by barectf to generate the suffix
      * of this event's corresponding tracing function, so make sure it follows
      * the C identifier syntax even though it's a quoted string here.
      */
     name = "my_event";

+    /*
-    /* Mandatory event ID (must fit the integer type of
+     * Mandatory event ID (must fit the integer type of in
-     * in `stream.event.header.id` of the associated stream).
+     * `stream.event.header.id` of the associated stream).
      */
     id = 0;

-    // ID of the stream in which this event will be recorded stream_id = 0;
+    /* ID of the stream in which this event will be recorded */ stream_id = 0;

+    /*
-    /* Optional event context (you may remove the whole block or leave the
+     * Optional event context (you may remove the whole block or leave the
      * structure empty if you don't want one).
 This structure follows the
      * stream event context (if it exists) immediately in CTF binary streams.
      */